jpedro/jpedro/README.md

 Special repos on GitHub:

 - [`jpedro/jpedro`](https://github.com/jpedro/jpedro) is a special repository.
   Its `README.md` will appear on your public profile.
+You are reading it now.

 - [`jpedro/jpedro.github.io`](https://github.com/jpedro/jpedro.github.io)
   hosts the [jpedro.github.io](https://jpedro.github.io) user site.